 Skip to main content

-Road transport replaces trains between Liskeard and Looe: disruption expected until at least the end of the day Friday 16 January
+Road transport is replacing trains between Liskeard and Looe until at least the end of the day on Friday 6 March

 See all service disruptions